-- VSD VIPA SD-Card - External memory card for programs and firmware. - VSC VIPASetCard - External memory card (VSD) for programs and firmware with the possibility to unlock optional functions like work memory and field bus interfaces.
+- VSD VIPA SD-Card - External memory card for programs and firmware. - VSC VIPASetCard - External memory card (VSD) for programs and firmware with the possibility to unlock optional functions like work memory and field bus interfaces. - These functions can be purchased separately.
+Schap.
+4.16 'Deployment storage media - VSD, VSC' page 105 - To activate the corresponding card is to be installed and a Overall reset is to be established.
+Schap.
+4.13 'Overall reset' page 99

 To avoid malfunctions, you should use memory cards of VIPA.
 These correspond to the industrial standard.
-A list of the currently available VSD respectively VSC can be found at www.vipa.com
+A list of the currently available VSD respectively VSC can be found at www.vipa.com Structure > Operating mode switch